-a - Yourself
+a-Yourself.
 You are always allowed one exemption for yourself.
 We placed an "X" in your box for you.
 Even if you are claimed as a dependent on another person's tax return, you are still entitled to your one personal exemption.

-b - Spouse
+b-Spouse.
 Mark the box only if you are married and filing jointly with your spouse, or if you file separately on the same form.
 No exemption for the spouse is allowed on this form if you and your spouse chose Status 2b or 2c.

-c - Exemptions for Dependents
+c-Exemptions for Dependents.
 You can claim a dependent exemption for each person who qualifies as your dependent.

 If you are filing separately, and the same individual is the dependent of both, you must allocate this dependent to one or the other spouse.
+The same dependent cannot be claimed twice.